JAlcocerT/JAlcocerT/content/blog/dev-STREAMLIT-re_aigen.md

 {{< /details >}}

 {{< callout type="info" >}}
 With this method, you can have several hardcoded `user/password` created!
+See [this example auth UDF](https://github.com/JAlcocerT/Data-Chat/blob/main/Z_DeployMe/UDF_Auth_functions.py).
 {{< /callout >}}

 {{< cards >}}